AlexandreDecan/sismic/docs/contract.rst

      - pre: ...
      - post: ...

-A condition is an expression that will be evaluated by method :py:meth:`~sismic.evaluator.Evaluator.evaluate_condition` of an :py:class:`~sismic.evaluator.Evaluator` instance (see :doc:`evaluation`).
+A condition is an expression that will be evaluated by the :py:meth:`~sismic.evaluator.Evaluator.evaluate_condition` method of an :py:class:`~sismic.evaluator.Evaluator` instance (see :doc:`evaluation`).
-..
-The following example expects a :py:class:`~sismic.evaluator.PythonEvaluator`, which is the default one.

 .. code:: yaml